Residential Service Information

 - Additional documentation may be required

-You may also visit with one of our Consumer Change Representatives at either location, 8 a.m. to 4:30 p.m., Monday through Friday.
+Your CREC account information can be updated by calling (800) 392-3709.
+You may also visit with one of our consumer change representatives at either location, 8 a.m. to 4:30 p.m., Monday through Friday.

-Your Cuivre River Electric Cooperative bill will be mailed about the same time each month, within 28-32 days.
+Your CREC bill will be mailed about the same time each month, within 28-32 days.
 Occasionally your energy use may be estimated.
 Your bill may contain the following items:

 - Service Availability Charge: This charge of .70 cents a day covers the cost of bringing electricity to your home, and does not include energy.